QCuncle/nowinnews-ktor-server/README.md

 # nowinnews-ktor-server
-a backed project for mobile App created by ktor-server
+a backend project for mobile App created by ktor-server